DorsetDigital/silverstripe-cdnrewrite/README.md

 # Usage

 The module won't make any changes to your site unless you do a bit of configuration.
-There are a few options to set, done in a yml file:
+There are a few options you can set, done in a yml file:

 ```yaml